This post contains affiliate links.

 Golden Acre Cabbage

-Origin: Golden acre cabbage is a popular variety that is believed to have originated in Denmark.
-It is now grown and enjoyed worldwide.
+Origin: Golden acre cabbage is a Danish cabbage that is now grown and eaten worldwide.

-Flavor: Golden acre has a mild and slightly sweet flavor with tender, compact leaves.
+Flavor: It has a mild and slightly sweet flavor with tender, compact leaves.

-Uses: Golden acre cabbage is versatile and can be used in a variety of dishes.
-It is commonly used for coleslaw, salads, stir-fries, braising, and steaming.
-The leaves can also be used as wraps for stuffing.
+Uses: Golden acre cabbage is used for coleslaw, salads, stir-fries, braising, and steaming.
+The leaves can also be used as wraps for making stuffed cabbage.
+They are tender enough to roll into wraps, but strong enough to not tear.

 Green Cabbage

 Uses: Green cabbage is one of the most commonly used cabbage varieties.
-It is suitable for a wide range of preparations, including soups, stews, sautés, slaws, salads, stir-fries, and fermented dishes like Sauerkraut.
+It is suitable for a wide range of recipes to include soups, stews, sautรฉs, slaws, salads, stir-fries, and fermented dishes like sauerkraut.
+Its tight leaves also make it a good choice for cabbage steaks.

 January King Cabbage

-Origin: January King cabbage is believed to have originated in the United Kingdom.
-It is a winter cabbage variety that is known for its hardiness and ability to withstand colder temperatures.
+Origin: January King cabbage is from the United Kingdom.
+It is a hardy variety that can withstand colder temperatures.

-Flavor: This cabbage has a robust and slightly peppery flavor.
-The outer leaves have a purplish hue, while the inner leaves are pale green.
+Flavor: This cabbage has a slightly peppery flavor.
+The outer leaves are firm and have a purplish hue, while the inner leaves are pale green.

-Uses: January King cabbage is well-suited for braising and roasting due to its sturdy texture.
+Uses: January King cabbage is a good choice for braising and roasting due to its sturdy texture.
 It can also be used in soups, stews, or fermented.
-Its attractive appearance makes it a popular choice for decorative purposes.
+It is also used in decorations because, as the photo shows, it is an attractive plant.

 Jersey Wakefield Cabbage

-Origin: Jersey Wakefield cabbage is an heirloom variety that originated in the United States, particularly in the state of New Jersey where it has been grown since the mid-19th century.
+Origin: Jersey Wakefield cabbage is from the State of New Jersey (USA) where it has first grown in the mid-19th century.

 Late Flat Dutch Cabbage

-Uses: Late flat Dutch cabbage is a versatile variety that can be used in a variety of recipes.
-It is commonly used for making sauerkraut, as well as in soups, stews, and stir-fries.
-The large leaves can also be used as wrappers for stuffed cabbage rolls.
+Uses: This cabbage is often used to make sauerkraut in Europe.
+It is also good in soups, stews, and stir-fries.
+The large leaves are strong enough to be used as wrappers for stuffed cabbage.

 Red Cabbage

-Origin: Red cabbage, also known as purple cabbage, has a long history and is believed to have originated around the Mediterranean and Asia Minor (present-day Turkey), and is today quite popular in Germany.
+Origin: Red cabbage is also called purple cabbage, and has been eaten in Europe for at least a thousand years.
+It remains quite popular in Germany.
 Red cabbage has a slightly peppery and earthy flavor compared to green cabbage.
 The leaves are crisp and crunchy.
 When cooked, red cabbage develops a rich, sweet taste.

-Uses: Red cabbage is often used raw in salads or coleslaws to add vibrant color and a crunchy texture.
+Uses: Red cabbage is often used raw in salads or coleslaws to add a vibrant color and a crunchy texture.
 It can also be pickled, braised, or roasted.
-When cooked, red cabbage is commonly used in side dishes, stews, and even as a garnish for certain dishes.
+When cooked, red cabbage is commonly used in side dishes, stews, and even as a garnish.
+For the Germans it is the star in Blaukraut.
+This is simply a reddish-purple variation of the traditional sauerkraut.
+Try it in air fryer cabbage.
+It is also a good variety to make pickled cabbage.

 Ruby Ball Cabbage

-Origin: Ruby ball cabbage is a variety of red cabbage, and its origin and taste are similar to that of red cabbage.
+Origin: Ruby ball cabbage is another variety (perhaps variation is the right word) of red cabbage.
 It has a crisp texture with a slightly peppery and sweet flavor.

-Uses: Similar to red cabbage, Ruby ball cabbage can be used in a variety of dishes.
-It is often used raw in salads and slaws, or cooked in stir-fries, soups, and side dishes.
-Its striking color makes it visually appealing when used in various culinary creations.
+Uses: Similar to red cabbage, Ruby ball cabbage can be used raw in salads and slaws, or cooked in stir-fries, soups, and side dishes.
+Its striking color makes it visually appealing in a lot of recipes.
 It would provide a great aesthetic look to this Sauerkraut Salad.

 Savoy Cabbage (Curly Cabbage)

-Origin: Savoy cabbage, also known as curly cabbage, originated in Italy.
-It is named after the Savoy region in the northwestern part of the country.
-Savoy cabbage has a mild and slightly sweet flavor compared to other cabbage varieties.
+Origin: Savoy cabbage is also called curly cabbage and comes to us from the Savoy region of Northwest Italy.
+It has a mild and slightly sweet flavor compared to other cabbage varieties.
 The leaves are tender and have a crinkled texture.

-Uses: Savoy cabbage is versatile and can be used in a variety of dishes.
-It is commonly used in soups, stews, stir-fries, and braised dishes.
+Uses: Savoy cabbage is used in soups, stews, stir-fries, and braised dishes.
 Its leaves are also suitable for stuffing due to their pliability.

 Stonehead Cabbage

-Flavor: Stonehead cabbage, also referred to as stonehead colewort, is a hybrid variety that was developed to feature a compact and tightly-packed head.
-Stonehead cabbage has a milder and sweeter flavor compared to other cabbages.
-The leaves are crisp and tender.
+Flavor: Stonehead cabbage, also referred to as stonehead colewort, is a hybrid variety developed in the USA in the 1960s.
+It was crossbred to feature a compact and tightly-packed head.
+It has a sweeter flavor compared to other cabbages.
+The leaves are crisp and tender, and it was named the best cabbage in the USA in 1969.

-Uses: Stonehead cabbage is often used in raw preparations such as salads and coleslaw due to its crunchy texture.
-It can also be used in stir-fries, sautés, and soups.
+Uses: Stonehead cabbage is often used raw in salads and coleslaw due to its crunchy texture.
+It can also be used in stir-fries, sautรฉs, and soups.
+With its tight heads, it would be good sliced into cabbage steaks.

 White Cabbage